Rise & Shine is our longest-running environmental clean-up program. It was established in 1986.

 Each spring, volunteer community groups and individuals pitch in to remove rubbish from public areas like parks, creeks and beachfront reserves.
 Rubbish collected by the volunteers is removed by Council staff or waste contractors who support the program by providing bins.

-In 2020, our Spring Clean Ups will be held at:
+Our next Spring Clean Up will be held at:

 Information for Rise and Shine Groups

 Read our Rise & Shine Clean Up Guide for tips on how to stay safe while you're volunteering.